 Basil is often used with other herbs like Oregano and Sage in dishes.
-For the most intense flavor, it should be added at the end of the cooking process.
+For the most intense flavour, it should be added at the end of the cooking process.

-Always try and use fresh basil because you will never get full flavor when using dried basil.
+Always try and use fresh basil because you will never get full flavour when using dried basil.
 So, if using dried, as a guide one tablespoon of fresh chopped basil is equal to one teaspoon dried.

 Basil is said to be a tonic and calms the nervous system, it may aid digestion and stomach cramps and basil tea can help relieve nausea.